Skip to content

 Data sources handle retrieval only.
 They bind to Resources by name via the DataSourceRegistry, so the same Resource can ingest data from multiple sources without modification.

-Resource-level edge inference controls: - infer_edges: Global toggle for inferred edge emission during assembly (default: true). - infer_edge_only: Allow-list of inferred edges (source, target, optional relation). - infer_edge_except: Deny-list of inferred edges (source, target, optional relation). - infer_edge_only and infer_edge_except are mutually exclusive and validated against declared schema edges. - These controls apply to inferred edges only; explicit edge actors in the pipeline are still emitted. - Auto-exclusion: When a resource pipeline contains any EdgeActor for edges of type (source, target), (source, target, None) is automatically added to infer_edge_except for that resource, so inferred edges do not duplicate edges produced by explicit edge actors.
+Resource-level controls: - infer_edges: Global toggle for inferred edge emission during assembly (default: true). - infer_edge_only: Allow-list of inferred edges (source, target, optional relation). - infer_edge_except: Deny-list of inferred edges (source, target, optional relation). - tolerate_transform_errors (default true): on transform failure, null declared outputs and continue the pipeline; see Document cast errors. - infer_edge_only and infer_edge_except are mutually exclusive and validated against declared schema edges. - These controls apply to inferred edges only; explicit edge actors in the pipeline are still emitted. - Auto-exclusion: When a resource pipeline contains any EdgeActor for edges of type (source, target), (source, target, None) is automatically added to infer_edge_except for that resource, so inferred edges do not duplicate edges produced by explicit edge actors.

 Actor